Indie Cinema’s ‘Safe Space’ Crumbles Under a Wave of Sexual-Assault Allegations

 League’s apparent silencing of victims, combined with his decision to furtively rehire an accused abuser, has been cast in an even more sinister light this week, with reports indicating that Fantastic Fest may have knowingly harbored another unsavory critic.

 Early last week, Fantastic Fest, which began on Sept.
 21, released an official list of festival sponsors.
 Noticeably missing from the list was Ain’t It Cool News, the movie blog created and run by Fantastic Fest co-founder Harry Knowles.
-Neither Fantastic Fest nor Knowles responded to The Daily Beast’s repeated requests for comment.
+Knowles did not respond to The Daily Beast’s repeated requests for comment.

 On Sept.
 21, Knowles broke his silence to IndieWire, confirming the rumors that he would not be attending this year’s festival.
 “I’m minding the store this time,” he told the website.
 “I’ll be able to get stories up on time—silver linings, you know?”
 He alluded to the fact that his absence was in part due to circulating allegations against him, adding, “There was a rumor about me and an ex-girlfriend that felt ugly,” he said.
 “They’re a complete fabrication and lie.”
 Asked about ex-Fantastic Fest programmer Todd Brown, who parted ways with the festival in the wake of the Faraci news—and shared a statement condemning the festival and the Drafthouse as “just the geek friendly equivalent of the classic Old Boys Club”—Knowles responded, “As for any lascivious boys-club activity, I don’t understand that.
 I’m the guy who tries to see a movie [at all times].
 I try to stay away from the parties, I’m in a wheelchair, plus I’m married.
 I’m not out trying to get laid.
 I never witnessed any boys-clubby type stuff.”

-Note: This story has been updated with a statement from Alamo Drafthouse founder Tim League.